 Mt Zion

-For most of this section the trail follows gravel roads and a rollercoaster firetrack through natural bushland towards the TV tower at The Bluff where walkers are rewarded with spectacular views of the gulf and beyond.
+For most of this section you’ll follow gravel roads and a rollercoaster fire track through natural bushland towards the TV tower at The Bluff where you’ll be rewarded with spectacular views of Spencer Gulf and beyond.

 The Bluff Lookout

-This provides a very diverse range of scenery.
-After re-joining the Trail, walkers again follow the ridgeline along fire access tracks through the dense natural scrub of the Telowie Gorge Conservation Park and enjoy views over Port Germein and across the gulf to Whyalla and Port Bonython.
-After turning off and descending steeply from the ridgeline the Trail follows Sheepyard Track ascending to Rocky Ridge then turning north through old harvested pine forest allowing expansive views to the Gulf, following a steep climb to Sugargum Lookout.
+It’s a day of ascents and descents, but you’ll be richly rewarded with diverse scenery and great views.
+Following the ridgeline on fire access tracks through the dense natural scrub of the Telowie Gorge Conservation Park you’ll enjoy views over Port Germein and across the gulf to Whyalla and Port Bonython.
+After turning off the ridgeline a steep descent leads you along Sheepyard Track then up to Rocky Ridge before you’ll turn north through old harvested pine forest.
+A steep climb to Sugargum Lookout provides more views of the Gulf.

-The trail continues following the Wirrabara Greenway through a private property to end at a new location – the junction of White Park & Yellow Cutting Roads.
+The Trail continues along the Wirrabara Greenway through a private property to end on White Park just south of Yellow Cutting Roads.

 Quorn